 However, where necessary it is possible to pay the fees by transfer.
 If payment is to be made by transfer visitors should ensure that all bank charges are covered and that the full bench fee is received by the Department.
 The appropriate account details for making a bank transfer will be provided upon request.

 Please note that payment may NOT be made in cash.

 We recommend that where appropriate visitors contact their ‘local’ British Embassy as soon as possible after acceptance to the Department to ensure that they have time to complete any necessary visa or work permit applications.

 Visiting scholars are required to make sure they have an appropriate visa to enter the country.
 The Department is not involved in this process.

 Visiting students are required to make sure they have an appropriate visa.
 If they require a Tier 4 visa as their sponsor the University will need to provide them with a CAS number.
-This can be done via the Secretary to the Head of the Department and the sponsoring tutor.
-Information on the requirements for a Tier 4 visa can be found on the PBI webpages:
+This can be done by contacting the Land Economy Visitor Administrator or the academic host.
+Information on the requirements for a Tier 4 visa can be found here:

 Further information for visa’s for Visiting Students can be found here: